The Ironclad Guide to Poker Credit Card Sites

 - You’ve tried all of your credit and debit cards without success, or

-- You don’t want to broadcast to your bank that you’re making a deposit for poker
+- You don’t want to broadcast to your bank that you’re making a deposit at a poker site

 If you get a prepaid credit gift card (which are issued from both Visa and MasterCard) you’re essentially making an anonymous deposit.